Data Note: Donor Funding for the Current Ebola Response in the DRC

 |World Food Programme (WFP)||0.5||DRC/Partners SRP 3|

-More than half (57.6%) of this funding was provided by donor governments bilaterally, including the U.S., with a large share (40.5%) provided by multilateral and international organizations, such as the World Bank, and a small proportion (1.8%) provided by non-profits, such as private foundations.
+More than half (57.8%) of this funding was provided by donor governments bilaterally, including the U.S., with large share (40.1%) provided by multilateral and international organizations, such as the World Bank, and a small proportion (2.2%) provided by non-profits, such as private foundations.

-The U.S. government was the largest donor, having provided $196.0 million for activities within the DRC (see Figure 1 and Box 1), followed by the World Bank ($130 million), the WHO Contingency Fund for Emergencies ($73.1 million), the United Kingdom ($64.2 million), and the European Commission ($52.4 million).
+The U.S. government was the largest donor, having provided $252.4 million for activities within the DRC (see Figure 1 and Box 1), followed by the World Bank ($170 million), the United Kingdom ($78.4 million), the WHO Contingency Fund for Emergencies ($73.1 million), and the European Union ($52.4 million).

 |Box 1: Key Sources of U.S. Funding for the DRC Ebola Response|

-Although CDC has yet to publicly announce the amount of funding it has provided for the outbreak response in the DRC over the past year, its Ebola response funds from Aug.
+Although CDC has yet to publicly announce the amount of funding it has provided for the outbreak response in the DRC over the past year ($0.5 million is reported by WHO as having been contributed by the CDC), its Ebola response funds from Aug.
 1, 2018, through Sept.
 30, 2019, have been drawn from unspent FY 2015 emergency Ebola supplemental appropriations designated for Ebola international preparedness and response; according to communication with the agency, this funding was expected to be exhausted by the end of FY 2019, when it was due to expire.
-Congress has stated that CDC may use existing funds (up to $20 million) in the Infectious Diseases Rapid Response Reserve Fund, which was established in FY 2019 with $50 million, for CDC Ebola response activities under a continuing resolution (CR) for FY 2020 that goes through Nov.
-21, 2019.
+In recent months, Congress has stated that CDC may use existing funds in the Infectious Diseases Rapid Response Reserve Fund, which was established in FY 2019 with $50 million and could have additional funds added in FY 2020, for CDC Ebola response.

 Funding for National Response Plans

 The DRC government, U.N. agencies such as WHO, and other partners prepared four DRC national Strategic Response Plans (“the plans”) to guide and enumerate resource needs for the Ebola response (see Table 2).
-We found that less than half (46%, $272 million) of donor funding for the response – including about a quarter (24%, $46.2 million) of U.S. funding – was identified as directly supporting the national plans.
+We found that about half (49%, $361 million) of donor funding for the response – including about a fifth (19%, $47.9 million) of U.S. funding – was identified as directly supporting the national plans.

 |Table 2: Funding Requested for the DRC Ebola Response Under National Plans